Becoming a GISS

 Prospective GISS-T in federal agencies should check with the Fire Management Officer (FMO) for the area you are located.
 State employees should check with a state wildland fire agency.
 Those in the private sector can contact a local fire department, Office of Emergency Management, or reach out to a federal agency and inquire about becoming a temporary Administratively Determined hire for that agency.
 The process will be different for each agency.

-Starting a Task Book
+Starting a Position Task Book (PTB)

-Incident Qualifications Card aka "Red Card"
+Incident Qualifications Card (Red Card)

-Get listed in the Interagency Resource Ordering Capability (IROC)
+Interagency Resource Ordering Capability (IROC)

 Getting Ready for Assignment

 Another way is to get on the priority trainee list for your geographic area.
 The same link as above can be used to find out information on the priority trainee list by geographic area.
 Finally, another good way to increase your odds of getting an assignment is by networking.
-Reach out to qualified GISS in your agency or teams that you have worked with in the past.
-Who you know is very important for the GISS-T, so use every opportunity to talk with GISS and Situation Unit Leaders and let them know you are available and interested.
+Reach out to qualified GISS in your agency or to IMTs you have worked with in the past.
+Who you know is very important for the GISS-T, so use every opportunity to talk with GISS and Situation Unit Leaders (SITL) and let them know you are available and interested.

 Work with your sponsoring agency to track and record any continued training and incident experience since this will help you maintain currency in the position.

-Prepare for multiple GISS-T assignments
+Prepare for Multiple GISS-T Assignments

-Training for GISS-T
+Training for GISS

-Continuing your GISS Education
+Continuing GISS Education

 Check out the GISS Position and GeoOps YouTube Playlist to learn more.